Ultimate magazine theme for WordPress.

 Beware of intrusion into a retirement plan

 Much of the money paid into retirement plans leaks due to withdrawal difficulties, payouts when changing jobs, or loans that are not repaid.
-To see also : 2 Reasons I Don’t Have a Roth IRA.
+See the article : Lessons from Ted Weschler's $264 Million Roth IRA – Nasdaq.
 A recent survey for the Joint Congressional Taxation Committee estimated that each year, 22 percent of contributions from people over the age of 50 withdraw prematurely, mostly in cash as people leave work.

 But these premature withdrawal of money They are usually expensive and can leave you with too little money to retire.
 You usually have to pay penalties and distribution income tax, and you waive all future deferred taxes that the money could have earned.